h4nwei/MEF-SSIMd/Readme.md

-# Perceptual Evaluation of Multi-Exposure Image Fusion for Dynamic Scene
+# Perceptual Evaluation for Multi-Exposure Image Fusion of Dynamic Scenes
 This is the implementation for [Perceptual Evaluation for Multi-Exposure Image Fusion of Dynamic Scenes](sim.jxufe.cn/JDMKL/pdf/19_TIP_MEF-SSIMd.pdf), Yuming Fang, Hanwei Zhu, Kede Ma, Zhou Wang, Shutao Li, IEEE Transactions on Image Processing (TIP), to appear, 2019.

 ## Abstract